-Back across the bridge the wide approach to the shine gate and buildings continues.
+Back across the bridge the wide approach to the shrine gate and buildings continues.

 If you look closely at the Maiden in the foreground of the photo you can see a bride and groom in traditional Shinto wedding finery on the stage.
 Spring is a popular time for weddings in Japan so I’ll post more Shinto wedding photos from around the country in a later post.

-The Tower gate looks similar in style to the one seen at many temples but the gate gardian at a temple would normally be the slightly scary looking Dewa Kings but at the shrine they’re statues of court nobles in formal attire made in 1624.
+The Tower gate looks similar in style to the one seen at many temples but the gate guardian at a temple would normally be the slightly scary-looking Dewa Kings but at the shrine, they’re statues of court nobles in formal attire made in 1624.
 I am absolutely blown away by the remnants of history we see every day in Japan.

 Inside the Tower gate is the main hall comprising the Haiden and Honden.
-The Haiden is the oratory hall in front, and Honden the inner sanctum, which is the most sacred part of the entire Shrine.
-To the left of this building is the Treasure house, the picture below shows two of the portable shrines displayed there dating back to the 17th and 18th centuries.
+The Haiden is the oratory hall in front, and the Honden is the inner sanctum, which is the most sacred part of the entire Shrine.
+To the left of this building is the Treasure House, the picture below shows two of the portable shrines displayed there dating back to the 17th and 18th centuries.

 We’ve really enjoyed our visits to Kamakura and nearby Enoshima and would recommend a visit to the Hachimangu Shrine to anyone who’s visiting the area.
 They are two of our top day trip destinations for Tokyo.